Skip to main content

 Problem

 According to the 2020 Census, 4.1 million (nine percent), of rural Americans are Hispanic/Latino.
-Rural U.S.- and foreign-born Hispanics/Latinos and their communities face stressors driven by immigration policies that can be detrimental to their physical and mental health.
+Rural U.S.- and foreign-born Hispanics/Latinos and their communities face stressors that can be detrimental to their physical and mental health.
 However, to date, there is little data on these potential negative effects.
 One reason why data is lacking may be that rural adults—especially those who have low incomes, are foreign-born, do not speak English, and/or do not have a permanent address—are hard to sample and interview.

 Understanding the experiences and perspectives of these rural Hispanics/Latinos at the county level can help inform health policy and develop community-specific interventions to support whole-person health.